Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-09-04-sql-problems-and-solutions.md

   image: /assets/img/brrr.png
   caption: ""
 #image: blind.jpeg
-excerpt: "A live document where I showcase my solutions to Medium and Hard-ranked SQL problems from LeetCode and DataLemur. "
+excerpt: "A live document where I demonstrate my solutions to Medium and Hard-ranked SQL problems from LeetCode and DataLemur. "
 #mathjax: "true"
 ---